omarmoh-ctrl/checkos/README.md

 # CheckOS

 Made by omar. this is my linux system checker and fixer project.
-It's not perfect, and I would say there are plenty more that are just better
+It's not perfect, and I say there are plenty more that are just better

 I would be happy if someone wanted to modify or improve it. thank you for downloading it!!

 # bugs and problems
-i would appreciate it if you find any bugs dont't hesitate to tell me
+if you find any bugs dont't hesitate to tell me!!

 ## How to Use